-We rely on third parties to conduct some or all aspects of our lentiviral vector production, drug product manufacturing, and testing, and these third parties may not perform satisfactorily.
+We expect to rely on third parties to conduct some or all aspects of our lentiviral vector production, drug product manufacturing, research and preclinical and clinical testing, and these third parties may not perform satisfactorily.

-We do not independently conduct all aspects of our lentiviral vector production, drug product manufacturing, and testing.
-We currently rely, and expect to continue to rely, on third parties with respect to these items, including manufacturing and testing in the commercial context.
+We do not expect to independently conduct all aspects of our lentiviral vector production, drug product manufacturing, research and preclinical and clinical testing.
+We currently rely, and expect to continue to rely, on third parties with respect to these items.
+In some cases these third parties are academic, research or similar institutions that may not apply the same quality control protocols utilized in certain commercial settings.

-Our reliance on these third parties for manufacturing, testing, research and development activities reduce our control over these activities but will not relieve us of our responsibility to ensure compliance with all required regulations and study protocols.
-For example, for products that we develop and commercialize on our own, we will remain responsible for ensuring that each of our IND-enabling studies and clinical studies are conducted in accordance with the study plan and protocols, and that our lentiviral vectors and drug products are manufactured in accordance with GMP as applied in the relevant jurisdictions.
+Our reliance on these third parties for research and development activities will reduce our control over these activities but will not relieve us of our responsibility to ensure compliance with all required regulations and study protocols.
+For example, for product candidates that we develop and commercialize on our own, we will remain responsible for ensuring that each of our IND-enabling studies and clinical studies are conducted in accordance with the study plan and protocols, and that our lentiviral vectors and drug products are manufactured in accordance with GMP as applied in the relevant jurisdictions.

-If these third parties do not successfully carry out their contractual duties, meet expected deadlines, conduct our studies in accordance with regulatory requirements or our stated study plans and protocols, or manufacture our lentiviral vectors and drug products in accordance with GMP, we will not be able to complete, or may be delayed in completing, the preclinical and clinical studies and manufacturing process validation activities required to support future IND, MAA and BLA submissions and approval of our product candidates, or to support commercialization of our products, if approved.
+If these third parties do not successfully carry out their contractual duties, meet expected deadlines, conduct our studies in accordance with regulatory requirements or our stated study plans and protocols, or manufacture our lentiviral vectors and drug products in accordance with GMP, we will not be able to complete, or may be delayed in completing, the preclinical and clinical studies and manufacturing process validation activities required to support future IND, MAA and BLA submissions and approval of our product candidates.
 Many of our agreements with these third parties contain termination provisions that allow these third parties to terminate their relationships with us at any time.
 If we need to enter into alternative arrangements, our product development and commercialization activities could be delayed.

-Reliance on third-party manufacturers entails risks to which we would not be subject if we manufactured the products ourselves, including:
+Reliance on third-party manufacturers entails risks to which we would not be subject if we manufactured the product candidates ourselves, including: